hubakukor/scipy_proj/README.md

 ```

 ## Example Usage

+[![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/hubakukor/scipy_proj/blob/master/examples/demo.ipynb)

-Click on the Colab button below to open the demo notebook in Google Colab, or download the example notebook demo.ipynb and the example data file PN00-1.edf from the [examples](https://github.com/hubakukor/scipy_proj/tree/master/examples) folder in the repository.
+Click on the Colab button above to open the demo notebook in Google Colab, or download the example notebook demo.ipynb and the example data file PN00-1.edf from the [examples](https://github.com/hubakukor/scipy_proj/tree/master/examples) folder in the repository.
 The notebook can be run in Google Colab after uploading the data file and the notebook.

-[![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/hubakukor/scipy_proj/blob/master/examples/demo.ipynb)

 ## Description
 The following steps are implemented in the EEG processing toolbox: